va loans for michigan veterans

 • Prepaid items (taxes, insurance, interest)

-Prohibited VA Loan Fees
+Prohibited Michigan VA Loan Fees

-The VA prohibits charging veterans for:
+The VA prohibits charging Michigan veterans for:

 • Attorney fees for loan preparation